rkolbi/voron2.4/DK-TAP-SENSORLESS-EBB36-CPAP-BEDFANS/readme.md

-****Voron 2.4: CNC TAP V2.0, Sensorless X/Y Homing, EBB36 w/U2C, Cpap part cooling, Quad Bedfans****
+****Voron 2.4 Configuration with Tap, Sensorless X&Y Homing, EBB36 w/U2C, and Cpap part cooling****
 ------

-This DangerKlipper configuration is my currently used configuration for my Voron 2.4.
+This DangerKlipper configuration is tailored for the Voron 2.4 3D printer with Tap, offering a range of features to optimize your printing experience.
+Here's an overview of the key enhancements:

 **Macro File Management:**